adn770/ppdf/docs/design-dmap.md

         staircases.
-    -   **Description**: This milestone adds a pre-classification step to the `FeatureExtractor`, allowing it to identify shapes that are likely to be stairs based on their geometry, preparing them for LLaVA refinement.
+    -   **Description**: This milestone adds a pre-classification step to the `FeatureExtractor`, allowing it to identify shapes that are likely to be stairs based on their geometry, preparing them for LLM refinement.
     -   **Key Tasks**:
         1. In `dmap_lib/analysis/features.py`, update the `extract` method to find contours with a high aspect ratio that are roughly rectangular.